 - Standard Ethyl and Low Odor Ethyl 180°F (82°C)

 - Modified Ethyl 390°F (200°C)

-- Allyl 480°F (250°C) – In order to achieve the high temperature resistance a secondary heat cure process is needed.
+- Allyl 480°F (250°C) – To achieve the high temperature resistance a secondary heat cure process is needed.
 After curing at room temperature for 4 hours, heat the clamped parts at 302F (150C) for 2 hours.
-Note without the secondary cure process these cyanoacrylates resist 180°F (82°C).
+Note without the secondary cure process, these cyanoacrylates resist 180°F (82°C).

 Cyanoacrylates cure by reacting to small traces of moisture on the surface of the substrates being bonded.
 Porous and acidic surfaces like wood, leather, and paper can be challenging for standard ethyl cyanoacrylates.
 Permabond surface insensitive ethyl cyanoacrylates (including 790, 792, 795, 799, 2011) overcome these challenges.